-The island has a few "tourist factory", which can hit anyone, but showing off was not interesting to me, I needed a real tea factory.
-With deep expertise of our chef, a factory is found, and even a little shoot, until the authorities of a friend manager came.
+The island has a few "tourist factory", which anyone can hit, but showing off was not interesting to me, I needed a real tea factory.
+With the deep expertise of our chief, a factory is found, and even a little shoot, until the authorities of a friend manager came.

 "Tea plantations of Ceylon are as monuments to the courage and bravery of the planters as a statue of a lion on a field near Waterloo."
 Arthur Conan Doyle

 In the central highlands of Sri Lanka's are located the plantations of famous Ceylon tea.
-For the first time tea was brought to the island in 1824 from China, and in 1839 from Assam (India).
-It turned out that the Chinese variety is better adapted to the highlands, and the Indian are well adapted to the plains of the island.
+For the first time, tea was brought to the island in 1824 from China, and in 1839 from Assam (India).
+It turned out that the Chinese variety is better adapted to the highlands, and the Indian is well adapted to the plains of the island.

 The best quality is considered to tea with the highland plantations south of the island (altitude 2000 m above sea level and above).
 Teas from other plantations - average quality.

 The tea leaves are collected and sorted by hand: for the highest grade teas (and cost) used unblown buds and youngest leaves, only the first and second flush (first-second group of leaves on the sprout, starting from the end); more "rough" teas are made from mature leaves.
 Collectors' work is rather heavy and monotonous: the ratio of the mass of the finished black tea and raw leaf - about ¼, that is, to produce kilogram of tea is required to collect four kilograms of leaves.

 Production standard for collectors is 30-35 kg of leaf per day, that it is necessary to comply with quality standards and to take from the bushes just the right leaves.
 Raw materials for high-grade teas are often grown on small plantations, which are located separately on the slopes, so that to the leaf collection is added the need to move from one plantation to another.